 Freshly out of school I took a bold leap to the United States.
 I made my home in Boston and pursued a career in international marketing.
 This again meant travel, lots of it.
 This open door to far-flung places sharpened my awareness of local life and issues beyond the scope of conventional business travel.

-A dozen years ago, with my career goals achieved, I began to focus on the many remote places I still hoped to explore some day.
+Some years ago, with my career goals achieved, I began to focus on the many remote places I still hoped to explore some day.
 Fate intervened when I met the owners of one of the early websites specializing in luxury travel.
-Within hours we had agreed on a trial assignment as a writer and photographer in Mexico’s Yucatan Peninsula during my upcoming corporate vacation.
 Before long I was a regular contributor to several travel sites.